1. Why has the University cancelled Convocation ceremonies for 2020 and Spring 2021?

 Alternative format information: For questions and feedback about the accessibility of our convocation video, including alternate-format requests, please email firstname.lastname@example.org.

-16. what date will appear on my diploma for fall graduates?
+16. what date will appear on my diploma for Spring 2021 graduates?

 The virtual ceremony is a celebration for the entire university community and serves as the legal requirement to confer degrees in absentia and begin the challenging task of couriering diplomas to graduates.

-Unlike for Spring graduates, the date that will appear on your diploma will be the date of the virtual ceremony - November 21, 2020.
+The date that will appear on your diploma will be the date of the virtual ceremony - June 23, 2021.
 This is the same date that will appear on your transcript.

 17. I need to order a Transcript.
 When will that be available?